matwilso/generative_models/gms/diffusion/README.md

 # Diffusion Models

-Diffusion models are a type of generative models, trained by adding noise to data in a multi-step process, and trying to reverse that noise with a neural network.
+Diffusion models are trained by adding noise to data in a multi-step process, and trying to reverse that noise with a neural network.
 Intuitively, learning to remove a small of noise at a time is easier than all at once.
 These models have specific structures and training processes described by their probabilistic structure, but they offer good flexibility in architectural choices for the denoising module.
-They have recently emerged as an interesting type of generative model, capable of producing high-quality samples and log-likelihoods.
+They have recently been shown to be capable of producing high-quality samples and good log-likelihoods.

 This implementation is based on [Denoising Diffusion Probabilistic Modeling (2020)](https://arxiv.org/pdf/2006.11239.pdf) and [Improved Denoising Diffusion Probabilistic Modeling (2021)](https://arxiv.org/pdf/2102.09672.pdf), which build off [Deep Unsupervised Learning using Nonequilibrium Thermodynamics (2015)](https://arxiv.org/pdf/1503.03585.pdf).

-This is meant to be the simplest to understand implementation.
-I removed all the options and simplified the code.
-This likely makes it worse for building off.

-For more in-depth description, and analogies between diffusion models and other generative models, see below.
+I started from the code here: https://github.com/openai/improved-diffusion, then greatly simplified it by removing options and extra features, and made it work decently on MNIST.
+While this makes things easier to understand, it has reduced the code flexibility and performance slightly.

+The rest of this document contains analogies between diffusion models and other generative models, and some definitions of terms that come up in the papers.
+This is probably a decent place to start, for later digging into the details of the papers.

 **Contents**
 - [Analogies with other generative models](#analogies-with-other-generative-models)